Sawall-Lab/Lab_management/3_Water_quality_sampling/Nutrients_Sampling.md

 4. Rinse the amber bottle 3x with the filtered sample water before filling the bottle, leaving enough headspace in the bottle for the sample to expand as it freeze.
 5. Place the filled amber bottle in the ice cooler.
 6. After all samples are collected, put all the samples in a labeled plastic bag and place the plastic bag in a -20°C freezer.
-7. Filter can be thrown in the garbage.
+7. Filter can be thrown in a regular waste bin.

 <p>
   <img src="../images/NUTS_Sampling.png" alt="Nutrients Sampling" width="400">